Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/lookup.md

 More information about these events you can find in the [Voice Gateway Events](../../../voicegateway/references/events/overview.md) reference.

-To activate Voice Gateway events, you need to set up the [Call Events](../../endpoints/cognigy-vg.md#call-meta-data) settings in the Voice Gateway Endpoint.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/vg/call-recording.png" width="100%" />
 </figure>